ibm-cloud-architecture/appmod-liberty-jenkins/README.md

 1. Copy the createOrderDB.sql and initialDataSet.sql files you can find in the Common directory of this repository over to the db2 host machine (or git clone the repository) in order to execute them later.

-2. Ssh into the db2 host
+2. ssh into the db2 host

 3. Change to the db2 instance user: `su {database_instance_name}``